towns-protocol/towns/servers/matrix-crypto-login-spec.md

  }
 ```

-Future proposals can map the crypto public address to other identies such as [MSC2787: Portable Identities](https://github.com/matrix-org/matrix-spec-proposals/pull/2787)
+Future proposals can map the crypto public address to other identities such as [MSC2787: Portable Identities](https://github.com/matrix-org/matrix-spec-proposals/pull/2787)

 ### Version number

 Versioning gives the server a means to inform the client which version of this spec it must comply with.
 This is done as part of the initial login flow.
-See [Client requests new user interactive session](#client-requests-new-user-interactive-session) and [Server respond with supported login flow](#server-respond-with-supported-login-flow).
-Within the server's responds, it has a params ```version``` number.
+See [Client requests new user interactive session](#client-requests-new-user-interactive-session) and [Server responds with supported login flow](#server-responds-with-supported-login-flow).
+Within the server's response, it has a params ```version``` number.

 The semantics of the ```version``` is as follows: